 An added benefit of NFC is that it does not require battery power to function.
 NFC chips require so little power that they essentially operate by harnessing power from the magnetic field generated by NFC terminals.
 Theoretically, then, a user would still be able to make payments from his or her mobile wallet even though his or her smartphone’s battery has run out of power.

-Wirex offers a mobile wallet that combines the security and integrity of the Bitcoin blockchain with the speed and flexibility of traditional currency.
-Wirex’s mobile wallet is linked to a Visa debit card that can be used to send and receive traditional currency and bitcoins anywhere in the world, making mobile banking easy and hassle-free.
+Wirex offers a mobile wallet that combines the security and integrity of the Bitcoin or Litecoin blockchain with the speed and flexibility of traditional currency.
+Wirex’s mobile wallet is linked to a Visa debit card that can be used to send and receive traditional currency and multi-crypto anywhere in the world, making mobile banking easy and hassle-free.

 Wirex’s mobile wallet is secured by robust encryption through a unique four-digit PIN and/or Touch ID (on compatible iOS devices), and two-factor authentication.
-Wirex’s bitcoin wallet is secured and operated by BitGo, a leading name in blockchain technology.
-Every Wirex bitcoin wallet is secured with BitGo’s multi-signature technology and two-factor authentication.
+Wirex’s multi-crypto wallet is secured and operated by BitGo, a leading name in blockchain technology.
+Every Wirex multi-crypto wallet is secured with BitGo’s multi-signature technology and two-factor authentication.

 Some other links worth your time: